 More details on the practica requirements per program are outlined on a pre-orientation website for successful candidates.

-- Please refer to the Tuition and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.
+- Please refer to the Tuition (subject to change) and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.